 My heart still yearns to be seeking out the bargain graphics cards, the 4K monitor and the RAM I’d need to rejoin the wonderful PC tribe, but the head knows that not only would I be facing my wife’s very much not-amused stare (FYI I couldn’t see it through my HTC Vive sweetie!), but I’d also probably fail to justify the expense and I’d still be settling down for FIFA 18 on my Xbox One.

-Yes, that $499/£450 price point is going to make me cry a little when I fork it over to the lovely guys at Amazon, but it will allow me to show off the genius of my 4K television to in-laws who, to my eternal annoyance, still claim to not be able to see the difference between SD and HD.
+Yes, that $499/£450 price point for an Xbox One X deal is going to make me cry a little when I fork it over to the lovely guys at Amazon, but it will allow me to show off the genius of my 4K television to in-laws who, to my eternal annoyance, still claim to not be able to see the difference between SD and HD.

 So, I reckon I’ll be at the front of the queue for the Xbox One X - even if I have to wait until I can see if the Black Friday 2017 deals at least gives me a couple of games bundled in at that price point.